Glasgow University Muslim Students Association: Charity Week

 Every year in October, GUMSA participates in Charity Week with Islamic societies across the UK to raise money for orphans and needy children.
 Activities change on a yearly basis.
 In previous years these have included football tournaments, bake sales, and speaker events, as well as dinners.
-In 2017, GUMSA raised over £4,015.
+In 2017, GUMSA raised over £4,015, however in more recent years, after the presidency of Aadil Naeem (2022), the focus on Charity Week grew substantially.
+In 2022 the society raised over £18,000, up from roughly £4,000 the year prior.
+For Charity Week 2025, GUMSA raised £41,724.17 for disaster relief in Palestine and Sudan, as well as raising thousands of pounds outwith Charity Week.

 Islam Awareness Week

 Islam Awareness Week normally takes place in February with an aim of uniting the interfaith community of Glasgow University Campus.
 There is a stall daily during the week outside the Glasgow University Library for individuals to ask questions about Islam and find out more about the faith.
 The following events are also regular occurrences: